benjaminhoffman/gatsby-plugin-segment-js/README.md

       // Default: true
       trackPage: true,

-      // Bolean indicating if you want this plugin to peform a page() call immediately once the snippet
+      // Boolean indicating if you want this plugin to perform a page() call immediately once the snippet
       // is loaded.
       //
       // You might want to disable this if you *only* want page() calls to occur upon Client-side routing